orchyn/KDE-Plasma/Kvantum Themes/README.md

-This folder contain theme files (Mojave dark and Light) for Kvantum.
+This folder contain themes for Kvantum.

-Kvantum is an SVG-based theme engine for Qt4/Qt5, KDE and LXQt.
-More info you can find here: https://github.com/tsujan/Kvantum
+Kvantum (by Pedram Pourang, a.k.a.
+Tsu Jan) is an SVG-based theme engine for Qt, tuned to KDE and LXQt, with an emphasis on elegance, usability and practicality.
+More info you can find here: https://github.com/tsujan/Kvantum/tree/master/Kvantum

 Please note that these themes are based on